 Remember that you will be talking about traumatic events in your life, including past persecution or your fear of future persecution, which can be difficult to discuss under the best of circumstances.

-In getting ready, think about the fact that asylum interviews are conducted in small offices with closed doors.
-The purpose is to protect the information you share, but it means you'll be in a stuffy environment, in close physical proximity to the interviewer.
+In getting ready, think about the fact that asylum interviews are normally conducted in small offices with closed doors.
+The purpose is to protect the information you share, but it means you'll potentially be in a stuffy environment, in close physical proximity to the interviewer.
 Here are some practical things you can do to help the officer focus:

-After walking through the metal detector, you may be directed to a window where you will hand in your interview notice.
-You should also be able to submit any additional documents at this time.
-For example, you may have received medical records or affidavits since first submitting your asylum application or you may have found new information about conditions in your country that you want to show the officer.
+After walking through the metal detector, you might be directed to a window where you will hand in your interview notice.
+You might also have the opportunity to submit any additional documents at this time.
+For example, you might have received medical records or affidavits since first submitting your asylum application or you might have found new information about conditions in your country that you want to show the officer.

-You may be handed a number by which you will be called when the officer is ready to interview you.
+You might be handed a number by which you will be called when the officer is ready to interview you.
 This is the time to request a female officer if you are more comfortable being interviewed by one.

-Do tell the truth during your interview.
+Tell the truth during your interview.
 Officers have good instincts and a lot of time to figure out whether you are lying.

 The officer should have already read your file and researched conditions in your country.
 The officer should also have run security checks, which could show how many times you've entered the United States as well as any criminal activity associated with your name and date of birth.